projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 #.
 Run the ``launch_win.sh``.
 The WaaG desktop displays on the HDMI monitor.

    .. note:: We support GVT-g and GVT-d while launching Windows guest.
-        If you use GVT-g, you can set up Weston in the Service VM, and follow the steps in :ref:`skl-nuc-gpu-passthrough` to set up Weston as the desktop environment in the Service VM to experience Windows with the AcrnGT local display feature.
+	If you use GVT-g, you can set up Weston in the Service VM, and set up Weston as the desktop environment in the Service VM to experience Windows with the AcrnGT local display feature.
 If you use GVT-d, please set 64MB for DVMT Pre-Allocated and Enabled for PM Support in BIOS at first, then only Windows has display.